 Many, but not all, of the financial instruments we hold were recorded at fair value on the Statement of Financial Condition.
-The following financial instruments were not carried at fair value in accordance with GAAP on our Statement of Financial Condition at March 31, 2021.
+The following financial instruments were not carried at fair value on our Statement of Financial Condition at March 31, 2022.